 2. To Facilitate Medical Billing And Payment

 After receiving medical care, the billing office at your facility will need to know how to charge you for that service.
 Say the physician ordered X-rays of your back, and after reviewing them, he or she decided that surgery was necessary.
-Costs are associated with a trip to the expert, imaging tests, and surgery.
-The hospital’s billing department will need to know specifics such as the type of procedure performed, the number of X-rays taken, and any post-op treatment you received.
+The charged one is no stranger to specialist fees, testing costs, and surgeries.
+The hospital’s billing office will have to have the particulars such as the type of procedure, number of X-rays, any postoperative intervention among others in order for them to draw up your bill.

 3. To Support Health Insurance Billing And Reimbursement